rranelli/rranelli.github.io/_drafts/tco-in-ruby.md

 I don't actually mind any of the shortcomings listed in the discussion but
-one: The JVM does **not** support TCO, so having it enabled as default in MRI would lead to loss of portability: A program that relies in TCO (like the one I will show in a moment) would work correctly in the MRI but not in Jruby.
+one: The JVM does **not** support TCO, so having it enabled as default in MRI would lead to loss of portability: A program that relies in TCO (like the one I will show in a moment) would work correctly in the MRI but not in [JRuby](http://jruby.org/).

 The JVM has a long history with TCO that I will not replicate here.
 The lack of native support for TCO in the JVM is the very reason Clojure introduced the